 - Restart your PC or laptop and try to open or save a Word file now.

-The temporary internet files folder is also a cache folder where the temporary work files are stored while you’re using Microsoft Word.
-If the folder has gone missing by any chance, then it’s evident that Word won’t be able to save the files, and you’ll get the “Word could not create the work file” error.
+The temporary internet files folder also serves as a cache folder, where temporary work files are stored while using Microsoft Word.
+If the folder goes missing by any chance, it is evident that Word will not be able to save the files, resulting in the “Word could not create the work file” error.

 - Hit Enter after typing the following commands sequentially: